-- The name of the database server host (usually localhost, or the name which was given to you whilst creating the database in step 6
+- The name of the database server host (usually localhost, or the name which was given to you whilst creating the database in step 6)

 - Table prefix - this should be a couple of characters at random and an underscore, by default they are wp_

-Once you have confirmed you have all the infroamtion from 1 to 4 above, press the "Let's Go" button.
+Once you have confirmed you have all the information from 1 to 4 above, press the "Let's Go" button.
 You'll now get a form which allows you to specify the information of the database.

-If WordPress is able to connect to the database, you'll get a nice message from WordPress saying it;s now about to run the installation of WordPress.
-If you have specified some wrong piece of information to access the database, the WordPress installation is going to complain - something along the lines of "Error establishing connection to the database".
+If you have specified a wrong piece of information to access the database, the WordPress installation is going to complain.
+You will likely see something along the lines of "Error establishing connection to the database".
 Make sure you have the correct information and try again.

 Here you can now enter some information about your new WordPress website installation.

 - Username and password - these are going to be used to access the administrative part of WordPress, so make sure you create a very strong password.
 The strength indicator will show you whether you have a good password or not.
-If you want your website to survive the wild west of the internet DO NOT use admin as the username and password.
-Do not use admin as the username or password.
-Infact, make sure that the username and password are difficult to guess by somebody else, but easy to remember by you.
-I like to use phrases, together with random characters.
-For example, the username would by MyAdminStory, and the password would be Letmetellyoua$t(0)ry

-- Enter your email address for important notifications from your WordPress website.
+Next, enter your email address for important notifications from your WordPress website.

-- Check the privacy options if you would like Google and other search engines to be able to access your website And that's it!!
-You now have a new WordPress website.
-You'll now be redirected to the WordPress administration to enter your username and password so that you can start creating posts :)
+You will now be redirected to the WordPress administration to enter your username and password so that you can start creating posts your content.

 8. Secure your blog